 3. Automation and the acceptance of Ai – Why should fast food workers go back to work at all?
 Why shouldn’t robots be taking orders already?

-But in conclusion… it’s time that something changed in this country!
-I often feel like it’s been 1984 on the corporate record books… for the last 36 years and whatever it takes to change that, so be it.
+But in conclusion… I often feel like it’s been 1984 for the past 36 years and whatever it takes to change that, then so be it.

 -William Larsen, Civilians News